 for parents and carers

-Immunisation is a safe, simple and effective way of protecting children (and adults) against harmful infections before they come into contact with them in the community.
-It also protects the broader community and people who are too young or too sick to be immunised by minimising the spread of diseases from person to person.
+Immunisation is a safe, simple and effective way of protecting children (and adults) against harmful infections.
+It also protects people who are too young or too sick to be immunised by minimising the spread of diseases from person to person.

 Immunisation helps children stay healthy by preventing serious infections.
 The risk of serious side effects from immunisation is very low compared to the risk of complications or death should a child contract one of the vaccine-preventable diseases.